mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 ## Sorting
 The user can sort the query results by one or more of the query's ouput columns.
 Query sorting should provide a similar experience to table or view sorting.

-## Aggregation
+## Summarization
-The user should be able to aggregate the query by one of the query's output columns.
+The user should be able to summarize the query by one of the query's output columns.
 This involves the following steps:

-- The user selects a column to aggregate on and a type of aggregation.
+- The user selects a column to summarize on and the summary type.
-    - The type of aggregation will depend on the column's data type.
+    - The type of summary will depend on the column's data type.
-    - The aggregations offered for a given data type will match that data type's grouping options in tables/views.
+    - The summarizations offered for a given data type will match that data type's grouping options in tables/views.
+- The summarization is applied to the query results as follows:
-- The query results are aggregated, the values in the aggregation's target column are reduced to the group names and the values of rest of the columns are turned into a list of distinct values.
+  - the values in the summary's target column are reduced to the group names
+  - the values of rest of the columns are aggregated into a list of distinct values.

 For example, consider this query output: